phip1611/ttfb/README.md

 ```

 ## Rust version / MSRV
-This crate uses the Rust edition 2021.
-This means, the MSRV is 1.56.1 stable.
+If you use this as library, the MSRV is 1.56.1 stable.
+If you use/install the CLI utility, the MSRV is 1.60.0.